abishara/athena_meta/README.rst

 ``scheduler`` may be any of the clusters supported by `ipython-cluster-helper`.
-Currently, these are Platform LSF ("lsf"), Sun Grid Engine ("sge"), Torque ("torque"), and SLURM ("slurm").
+Currently, these are Platform LSF ("lsf"), Sun Grid Engine ("sge"), Torque ("torque"), and SLURM ("slurm").   ``processes`` specifies the size of the job array to be used.

 3. Run Athena
 """""""""""""""

+To check all prerequisites are installed, run ``athena-meta --check_prereqs``.

+To run a tiny test assembly to check that Athena is properly setup, run ``athena-meta --test``.

-To run Athena, use the ``athena-meta /path/to/config.json`` command.
+To run Athena on an input dataset, run ``athena-meta --config /path/to/config.json``.

-Note that the ``athena-meta`` command will continue running until all steps have completed.
-The ``athena-meta`` command itself is lightweight, and so can be run from a head node if the configuration is setup to use a cluster.
-If running on a local machine in multiprocessing mode, please be aware that some subassembly problems can require up to 4G of memory.
+Note that the ``athena-meta`` command will continue running until all steps have completed.   ``athena-meta`` runs locally with a single thread by default, but can be run using multiple threads by specifying ``--threads``.
+Please be aware that each thread can required up to 4Gb of memory during the subassembly step and so the number of threads should be adjusted accordingly.
+If the config file provided specifies a cluster environment, the ``athena-meta`` command itself can be run from a head node as it is itself a lightweight process.
-Adjust the number of ``processes`` to prevent oversubscription of the machine.

 The output assembled contigs will be placed in a subdirectory of the one ``config.json`` resides in (in this case